Recommended Therapies: 2) ACT and Other Therapies

 Logotherapy consists of six basic assumptions that overlap with its fundamental constructs and ways of seeking meaning:

-1. Body, Mind, and Spirit: Humans are entities consisting of a body (soma), mind (psyche), and spirit (nous).
+Body, Mind, and Spirit: Humans are entities consisting of a body (soma), mind (psyche), and spirit (nous).
 Dr. Frankl argued that we have a body and mind, but the spirit is what we are, or our essence.
 Note that Frankl’s theory was not based on religion or theology but often had parallels with religious beliefs.

-6. Individuals are Unique: Dr Frankl believed every individual is unique and irreplaceable.
+Individuals are Unique: Dr Frankl believed every individual is unique and irreplaceable.

 Logotherapy Techniques

 Paradoxical Intention: This technique has the patients wish for what they feared most and was designed for application in anxiety or phobias, where humour and ridicule can be employed when fear is paralysing.
-For example, a person who fears looking foolish might be encouraged to try to look foolish on purpose.
+For example, a person who fears looking foolish might be encouraged to try to look ridiculous on purpose.
 Paradoxically, the fear would be removed when the intention is involved in what we fear most.

-Socratic Dialogue: Socratic dialogue could be used in logotherapy to help patients self-discovery through their own words.
+Socratic Dialogue: Socratic dialogue could be used in logotherapy to help patients’ self-discovery through their own words.
 The therapist would highlight some words and help the client understand their meaning.
-This process allows the client to realise an answer waiting to be discovered (see Columbo’s approach)
+This process allows the client to realise an answer waiting to be discovered (see Columbo’s approach).

 Criticisms of Logotherapy

 Other therapists have criticised logotherapy for diminishing the patient’s role in solving their problems (authoritarianism).
 This concern was based on the argument that logotherapy claims that there is always a clear solution to a problem and that the therapist is responsible for finding it for the client.
-This assertion seems to undermine the complexity of humans and their lives (Rollo May 1969)
+This assertion seems to undermine the complexity of humans and their lives (Rollo May, 1969).

 However, Dr Frankl maintained that logotherapy only guides and educates patients to take responsibility.
 The patient/client must always be an active participant rather than a passive recipient.
 Nonetheless, there is ample evidence that meaning in life correlates with better mental health.
-Logotherapy is applied in depression, anxiety, phobias, pain, guilt, grief, substance abuse and post-traumatic disorder.
+Logotherapy is applied in depression, anxiety, phobias, pain, guilt, grief, substance abuse and post-traumatic stress disorder.
 Dr Frankl believed that many mental health issues are disguised as existential angst and that many patients struggle with a lack of meaning, which he referred to as the “existential vacuum.”

 Positive Psychotherapy

-Positive psychotherapists aim to help patients see their abilities, strengths, potentials and resources.
+Positive psychotherapists aim to help patients see their abilities, strengths, potential and resources.
 There are three main principles or pillars of positive psychotherapy:

-3. The principle of consultation reflects the fact that therapy and self-help are closely interrelated and consist of five stages: observation (understanding the situation), taking inventory (exploratory interviewing), situational encouragement (focusing on positive aspects), verbalisation (discussing relationships), and expansion of goals (setting achievable positive goals).
+The principle of consultation reflects the fact that therapy and self-help are closely interrelated and consist of five stages: observation (understanding the situation), taking inventory (exploratory interviewing), situational encouragement (focusing on positive aspects), verbalisation (discussing relationships), and expansion of goals (setting achievable positive goals).

 Positive psychotherapy assumes all individuals, regardless of gender, ethnicity, age, social class, financial standing or mental health, possess two basic unconscious capabilities: the capability of perception and the capacity of love.
 According to Peseschkian, these capacities give rise to an individual’s general abilities.

-• The capability of love is inborn and relates to a person’s emotional sphere and interpersonal relationships.
+The capability of love is inborn and relates to a person’s emotional sphere and interpersonal relationships.

 Resources and Further Reading

-• Positive Psychotherapy: Theory and Practice of a New Method, by Peseschkian, Nossrat (Walker, Robert R, Dr. Translator), Publisher: Springer-Verlag, Berlin, 1987, ISBN 978-0-387-15794-8 (first German edition 1977 by Fischer Verlag)
+Positive Psychotherapy: Theory and Practice of a New Method, by Peseschkian, Nossrat (Walker, Robert R, Dr Translator), Publisher: Springer-Verlag, Berlin, 1987, ISBN 978-0-387-15794-8 (first German edition 1977 by Fischer Verlag)

-• Positive Family Therapy, by Peseschkian, Nossrat, Publisher: Springer ISBN 978-0-387-15768-9, republished Sterling Publishers Pvt.
+Positive Family Therapy, by Peseschkian, Nossrat, Publisher: Springer, ISBN 978-0-387-15768-9, republished by Sterling Publishers Pvt.
 Ltd, India ISBN 978-81-207-1839-5 (first German edition 1980 by Fischer Verlag)

-• Psychotherapy of Everyday Life: Training in Partnership and Self Help With 250 Case Histories, by Peseschkian, Nossrat, Publisher: Springer ISBN 978-0-387-15767-2 (first German edition 1974 by Fischer Verlag).
+Psychotherapy of Everyday Life: Training in Partnership and Self Help With 250 Case Histories, by Peseschkian, Nossrat, Publisher: Springer, ISBN 978-0-387-15767-2 (first German edition 1974 by Fischer Verlag).